-1. PP shame the Cooperating Entity shall expire, at TNC's option, on Payment: TNC shall pay the MNRCP Contribution as follows: a. \$ will be paid to the Cooperating Entity following TNC's receipt and approval of the documents listed in General Provisions Section D and closing on the acquisition of the Premises and b. \$ will be paid to the Cooperating Entity in accordance with a Payment Schedule to be provided to the Cooperating Entity by TNC following receipt and approval of the Work Plan and the Management Plan.
-Any additional project costs above the MNRCP award are the sole responsibility of the Cooperating Entity.
-TNC, DEP, and the Cooperating Entity, mutually agree to perform this Agreement in accordance with Title 38, Maine Revised Statutes, Section 480-Z, as amended, and with the terms, conditions, plans, and specifications of the Project, incorporated herein by reference.
-Subject to the availability of funds for this purpose, TNC hereby agrees, in consideration of the agreements made by the Cooperating Entity herein, to pay to the Cooperating Entity the MNRC Contribution amount set forth above.
-The Cooperating Entity hereby agrees, in consideration of the agreements made by TNC herein, to implement the Project in accordance with this Agreement.
-Exhibits: The following exhibits are hereby incorporated into this Agreement: Exhibit A General Provisions Exhibit B Project Boundary Map Exhibit C Form of Notice of Project Agreement In witness whereof, the parties hereto have executed this Agreement as of the day of, 2021 by their duly authorized representatives.
-THE NATURE CONSERVANCY COOPERATING ENTITY By: By: STATE OF MAINE Department of Environmental Protection By: Print Name:, Commissioner
+Expiration of Funding Commitment: TNC's obligation to pay the MNRCP Contribution to the Cooperating Entity shall expire, at TNC's option, on Payment: TNC shall pay the MNRCP Contri ibution as follows: a. \$ will be paid to the Cooperating Entity following TNC's receipt and approval of the documents listed in General Provisions Section D and closing or the acquisition of the Premises and restoration work [for restoration operating Entity following completion of the on projects] and following TNC, DEP, and the the Work Completion Report and/or Management Any additional project costs above the MNRC Cooperating Entity.
+P award are the sole responsibility of the TNC, DEP, and the Cooperating Entity, mutu- with Title 38, Maine Revised Statutes, Section conditions, plans, and specifications of the Pro- agreements made by the Cooperating Entity h rpose, TNC hereby agrees, in consideration of the erein, to pay to the Cooperating Entity the MNRCF operating Entity hereby agrees, in consideration of ement the Project in accordance with this Exhibits: The following exhibits are hereby in ncorporated into this Agreement: Exhibit A General Provisions Exhibit B Project Boundary Map Exhibit C Form of Notice of Project Agreem ent In witness whereof, the parties hereto have ex, 2022 by their duly autho ecuted this Agreement as of the day of rized representatives.
+THE NATURE CONSERVANCY COOPERATING ENTITY By: Bv: By: Print Name: By: Print Name: Title: Title: STATE OF MAINE Department of Environmental Protection By: Print Name: Commissioner